akhsiM/tdd-fastapi-docker/README.md

 | /summaries/:id | PUT | UPDATE | update a summary |
 | /summaries/:id | DELETE | DELETE | delete a summary |

+Along with **FastAPI**, we'll use **Docker** to quickly set up our local development environment and simplify deployment.
+A **PostgreSQL** database will be used, with **Tortoise ORM**, an async ORM, being used to interact with this it. `pytest` will be used instead of `unittest` for writing unit and integration test to test the API.

+Finally, the code will be stored on a Github repository.
+We'll then use **GitHub Actions** to run tests, before deploying the app to Heroku.

+`pytest`
 # Getting Started

 ## Init